openwallet-foundation/project-proposals/proposal-template.md

 _Briefly describe the project's leadership team and decision-making process._

 # Links to Documented Governance Practices
-_Include a link to the project charter.
-The project charter can be obtained by completing the [project intake form](https://docs.google.com/forms/d/e/1FAIpQLSeO1bDGHUP-ZpCo1uynm94YOxZlek6RhCH7o3FnX1lZSXXfSQ/viewform?fbzx=4351560609072672295)._
+_Include a link to the project charter if one exists.
+If there is no existing charter, please reach out to Community Architects once the project is approved.

 # Financial Sponsorship
 _Include any existing financial sponsorship.
 If none, please state "None"._